 The street where the blasts occurred had just been reopened to vehicle traffic six months ago as the regime attempts show Iraq is getting back to normal.
-But this new “normal” is very different than what passed for run-of-the-mill in Baghdad prior to 2003.
+This new “normal” is very different than what passed for run-of-the-mill in Baghdad prior to 2003.
 The US has turned the old order upside down.
 Democracy has given the more numerous Shi’ites power and the old Sunni Ba’athist elite are disgruntled.
 They boycotted the 2005 election and may do again in 2010.
 There are also issues on the Kirkuk faultline of Arab-Kurdish relations.
-The International Crisis Group has nominated Ninewa as the new flashpoint with violent sectarian attacks common-place in a town which is mainly Arab but with a large Kurdish minority.
+The International Crisis Group has nominated Ninewa as the new flashpoint with violent sectarian attacks commonplace in a town which is mainly Arab with a large Kurdish minority.

 The Afghan presidential run-off election will dominate headlines but the Iraqi poll has the potential to be even more traumatic.
 As The Guardian puts it, politics of compromise and national unity in Iraq are fragile and slow-moving.
 The political system has been simply been unable to overcome traditional challenges leading to an inevitable consequence of violence.
 Iraq’s same old “issues of oil, federalism, provincial borders and reconciliation [are] still festering”, says The Guardian.
-Expect more bombs in Baghdad and elsewhere until these challenges are addressed.
+Expect more bombs in Baghdad until these challenges are addressed.